All photos by Mugur Vărzariu

 VICE: Which are the latest cybersecurity techniques employed by the Romanian government?

-Gabriela Matei of SRI, the Romanian secret service: The methods of the Romanian Information Service are classified as state secrets.
+Gabriela Matei, secret job at SRI: The methods of the Romanian Information Service are classified as state secrets.

 What are the risks us normal people face in these troubled times?